solittlework/ruby-simple_statistics/README.md

 # SimpleStatistics

 Simple Statistics aims to provide high performance survival statistic functions for Ruby.
 For speed, all of the functions here are natively written by C, then wrapped into Ruby.
-Some of the functions are transferred from the GNU Scientific Library.

 This gem is still under active development.
 If you have found any bugs or specifc requirements, please email haipeng3@ualberta.ca
 ## Installment